James Giles (philosopher): Metaphysics of awareness

-In a radical interpretation of early Daoist philosophy, Giles argues that the Dao (Tao) has little to do with mysticism or cosmology.
+In a radical interpretation of early Taoist philosophy, Giles argues that the Tao has little to do with mysticism or cosmology.
 Rather, it refers to human awareness.
-The Daoist accounts of return and non-action, says Giles, provide us with insights into the nature of awareness and how meditative states can co-exist within and thus underpin everyday awareness.
+The Taoist accounts of return and non-action, says Giles, provide us with insights into the nature of awareness and how meditative states can co-exist within and thus underpin everyday awareness.
 This works through what he calls the double return, or a back and forth of stillness and constant flow of awareness.
 Giles compares this view of awareness with ancient Greek, Buddhist, existentialist, and analytic accounts of philosophy of mind in an "extension of the global philosophical palette".